peakflames/mogzi/.clinerules/workflows/implement-ui-refinement-plan.md

    - Outline the files that will be created or modified.
    - Detail the feature implementation steps.
    - Detail what the User will be able to tangible see when manually running the with the new changes.
+   - Optionally, as it is expensive, one can obtain addiitonal knowledge from the Gemini CLI UI codebase (typescript) at `tmp/gemini-cli/packages/cli/src`

 2. Present the plan to the user for approval before implementing.
    - Use the `ask_followup_question` tool to present the summarized plan.